cimon-io/ansible-role-systemd-service/README.md

 systemd_service_execreload: ""
 ```

-Set whether the service should be restarted when the service process (the main service process or one specified by 'execstartpre', 'execstartpost', 'execStop', 'execstoppost' or 'execrReload' parameters) exits, is killed, or a timeout is reached.
+Set whether the service should be restarted when the service process (the main service process or one specified by 'execstartpre', 'execstartpost', 'execstop', 'execstoppost' or 'execreload' parameters) exits, is killed, or a timeout is reached.
 The `systemd_service_restart` parameter takes one of the following values:
-- `no` - the service will not be restarted;
+- `no` (by default) - the service will not be restarted;
 - `on-success` - the service will be restarted only when the service process exits cleanly (with an exit code of 0, or one of the signals SIGHUP, SIGINT, SIGTERM or SIGPIPE);
 - `on-failure` - the service will be restarted when the process exits with a non-zero exit code, is terminated by a signal, when an operation times out, and when the configured watchdog timeout is triggered;
 - `on-abnormal` - the service will be restarted when the process is terminated by a signal, when an operation times out, or when the watchdog timeout is triggered;